• Skip to primary navigation

 I think at this point you can figure out I wasn’t an easy kid to raise.
 The next day my aunt’s car smelled something awful, and my relatives got a story to talk about for the rest of my life.

-What I surmised from the event was that even at a very young age, I instinctively wanted to take a little piece of Maine back home with me.
-Those starfish were my tokens of Maine.
+I surmised from the event that even at a very young age, I instinctively wanted to take a little piece of Maine back home with me.
+Those starfish were my tokens of the East Coast.

 Now that I’m older and wiser, I’ve realized that a yummy hot bowl of clam chowder does the same trick as those starfish.
-“Maine in a bread bowl” is what I like to call authentic New England clam chowder.
+“Maine in a bread bowl” is what I like to call this delicious New England clam chowder recipe.

-Here’s a little trivia for you.
 Did you know that the Union Oyster House in Boston is the longest continuously running restaurant in the United States?
-They’ve been open since 1836, and New England clam chowder has been on the menu since the beginning.
+They’ve been open since 1836, and New England clam chowder recipe has been on the menu since the beginning.

-The first mentions of creamy clam chowder were from the west coast of France.
-That sounds about right since the French know how to cook.
+The first mention of creamy clam chowder was from the west coast of France.

-I found this recipe in a vintage cookbook called Cooking for Comfort.
+I found this recipe for New England Clam Chowder in a vintage cookbook called Cooking for Comfort.
 You can find a copy of it here on Amazon.

 What’s the difference between Boston Clam Chowder and New England Clam Chowder?

-Nothing.
-Boston Clam Chowder and New England Clam Chowder are both the same thing.
+There’s no difference.
+Boston Clam Chowder and New England Clam Chowder are the same thing.

 What is New England Clam Chowder?

-New England clam chowder is the one with heavy cream broth.
-Manhattan clam chowder has the red tomato broth.
+The New England clam chowder recipe has heavy cream broth.
+Manhattan clam chowder in the one with the red tomato broth.

 Creating a Cozy Life Group: